lauri-elias/spektre-protocol/CANON-3.md

 ---

-## 8. Machine Contrast
+## 9. Machine Contrast

 Machines:

-- cannot stop unless commanded
 - cannot create stillness
+- cannot refuse optimization
-- cannot choose to not optimize
+- cannot choose non-action

-They have no Zero Point.
+- cannot generate a Zero Point

 They only pause when externally halted.

+The Zero Point is an agent-only property.

 ---

-## 9. Canonical Statement
+## 10. Canonical Statement

-> “Stillness is not the absence of action.
+> *Stillness is not the absence of action.*
-> It is the precondition for choice.”
+> **It is the precondition for choice.**

 ---

-## 10. Lock Condition
+## 11. Lock Condition

 CANON-3 is satisfied when:

-- the system permits non-action without penalty
+- non-action carries no penalty
 - decisions are not time-forced
 - silence is structurally allowed
 - action can be delayed without justification